 How much is too much diversification?

 Diversification tends to lower overall returns and reduce portfolio risk simultaneously.
-Interestingly, over-diversification tends to reduce portfolio return and yet does not reduce portfolio risk.
+Interestingly, over-diversification tends to reduce portfolio return yet does not reduce portfolio risk.
 Additionally, it increases investment costs.

 Here is what an over-diversified portfolio looks like: